All Episodes

 We're expecting, I think, 17 more.

-This is the Carson V Makin case.
+This is the Carson v.

 It has to do with the Montana Supreme Court striking down a state program, giving tax credits to those that donated to organizations providing scholarships to private schools.

-The HLJ was involved in it.
+The ACLJ was involved in it.

-Um we now have the final opinions of the court about to come out.
+We now have the final opinions of the court about to come out.

-He's claiming that violated his first amendment right to freedom of speech and the free exercise of religion.
+He's claiming that violated his First Amendment right to freedom of speech and the free exercise of religion.

 Biden versus Texas.

-Now that centers on the administration's migrant protection protocols, commonly known as Remain in Mexico policy.
+Now, that centers on the administration's migrant protection protocols, commonly known as Remain in Mexico policy.

-Uh that's gonna be a very key decision, although we know that Biden doesn't obey the law anyway.
+That's going to be a very key decision, although we know that Biden doesn't obey the law anyway.

-He's aiding and abetting in law breaking.
+He's aiding and abetting in lawbreaking.

 Bruin, and possibly maybe the biggest Second Amendment case before the Supreme Court in more than a decade.